jonocarroll/ggeasy/README.md

 ggeasy
 ======

 You know how to make `ggplot2` graphics, right?
 No worries.
-Piece of
+Piece of cake.

 Now, can you please rotate the `x` axis labels to vertical?